 Mr. Steven Hui

-Assistant Professor of Department of Applied Social Studies in City University of Hong Kong and PhD in Social Work and Social Administration, the University of Hong Kong.
+Associate Professor of Department of Social and Behavioural Sciences in City University of Hong Kong and PhD in Social Work and Social Administration, the University of Hong Kong.
 Dr. Fung's major research interest includes childhood and youth aggression, aggressive behavior, school bullying and victimization, relationship between parents and children, family violence and counselling strategy.

 As a Mobile and Internet technology veteran for over 15 years, Ms. Tam has a long track record of achieving business and technological breakthroughs in a fast-changing digital media landscape.
 It is her passion to apply digital media & technology advancement in empowering worthwhile organizations such as Hans Andersen Club.
 Ms. Tam has been serving on Hans Andersen Club's Board since 2001.

 Mr. Benjamin Chan is a member of CPA Australia and HKICPA and had extensive experience in finance and accounting area with professional firm for over 7 years.
 It has been a rewarding experience to work with a dynamic group of young people at Hans Andersen Club sharing the same vision to care and breed the future owners of our community.
 The Club is a well established organization having close ties with the community and his vision in the coming years will focus on the continue development of creative storytelling services to our younger generation.

 Mr. Steve Hui is one of the most respected and experienced finance executives in Greater China and Asia having 40 years in the life insurance industry and supervisory bodies that started in Melbourne, followed in Hong Kong, Taiwan and finally in Shanghai in the last ten years.
 He has been the Chief Financial Officers for the insurance companies AXA, New York Life and AIA in China.
 He is currently the Chief Executive Officer of Financial Consulting Company Limited.